avantrec/soco-cli/README.md

 The installer puts the `sonos` command on the PATH.
 All commands have the form:

 ```
-sonos SPEAKER_NAME_OR_IP ACTION <parameters_required_by_action>
+sonos SPEAKER ACTION <parameters_required_by_action>
 ```

-- `SPEAKER_NAME_OR_IP` identifies the speaker, and can be an IPv4 address in dotted decimal format, or the name of the speaker as configured in the Sonos system.
-The speaker name is case sensitive (unless using alternative discovery, discussed below).
+- `SPEAKER` identifies the speaker, and can be the speaker's Sonos Room name or its IPv4 address in dotted decimal format.
+Note that the speaker name is case sensitive (unless using alternative discovery, discussed below).
 - `ACTION` is the operation to perform on the speaker.
 It can take zero or more parameters depending on the operation.

-Actions that make changes to speakers do not provide return values.
-The program exit code can be inspected to test for successful operation (exit code 0).
+Actions that make changes to speakers do not generally provide return values.
+Instead, the program exit code can be inspected to test for successful operation (exit code 0).

-If an error is encountered, a short error message will be printed to stderr, and the program will return a non-zero exit code.
+If an error is encountered, a short error message will be printed to `stderr`, and the program will return a non-zero exit code.

 ### Simple usage examples:

 - `sonos "Living Room" volume` Returns the current volume setting of the Living Room speaker.
 - `sonos Study volume 25` Sets the volume of the Study speaker to 25.
-- `sonos Study group Den` Groups the Study speaker with the Den (which becomes the group coordinator).
+- `sonos Study group Den` Groups the Study speaker with the Den.
 - `sonos 192.168.0.10 mute` Returns the mute state ('on' or 'off') of the speaker at the given IP address.
 - `sonos 192.168.0.10 mute on` Mutes the speaker at the given IP address.